What is a virtual COM port?

 We’re going to help you get more life out of your serial system while keeping your computer in the 21st century.
 NetBurner provides a free virtual COM port application that creates a virtual COM port that can be used to transmit serial data over the network (Internet or LAN) to NetBurner Serial to Ethernet Servers or Core Modules.
 This saves time and money by allowing you to continue to use your existing legacy applications.

 Hardware and software required for the example

 - A serial communications program, such as MTTTY serial terminal provided on our website.

-- Virtual serial port software, such as NetBurners Virtual COM Port Driver provided in our website.
+- Virtual serial port software, such as NetBurner’s Virtual COM Port Driver provided on our website.
+(License Terms)

 - One serial to USB converter dongle, such those made by Sabrent for sale here.

 Our test setup

-In our scenario the “legacy serial application” is the MTTTY application installed on our laptop which has an Ethernet connection and one USB port.
-First, we will create a virtual serial port on COM20 which will allow us to send data from the “remote client” MTTTY instance to the NetBurner serial to Ethernet (S2E) device server over the Ethernet connection.
+To begin, we will initially create a virtual serial port on COM20 which will allow us to send data from the “remote client” MTTTY instance to the NetBurner serial to Ethernet device over the Ethernet connection.
 The NetBurner device will then send the received network data out of its own serial port (DB9) back to the laptop.
-This data will be read using the USB port on the laptop with the help of the USB to serial converter.
-We will use a second MTTTY terminal to read serial data from our USB converted serial port, COM6.
-This communication path is bi-directional, so the expected behavior is that if we send data from one window, it will show up in the other, and vice versa.
+This data will be read using the USB port on the laptop with the help of a USB to serial converter.
+Finally, we will use the “legacy serial application” MTTTY terminal to read the data from our USB converted serial port, COM6.
+This communication path is bi-directional, so the expected behavior is that if we send data from one MTTTY terminal instance, it will show up in the other, and vice-versa.

 How to setup the virtual COM port driver